-Can you still use your old seeds in your Planty Garden?
-Do a germination test: that's how you check which seeds will still sprout roots.
-I'll show you how.
+Can you still use your old seeds?
+A germination test will tell you whether they still sprout properly.
+I will show you how.

 Germination power